-Within ten (10) business days after receipt of a pre-bid or post-bid protest, the Chief Executive Officer shall render one of the following determinations:
+The Chief Executive Officer shall render one of the following determinations:

-- Protest is overruled - Protest is substantiated.
-The Chief Executive Officer shall issue instructions to remedy issues relating to the protest - o Procurement activity is suspended until further written notification by the Chief Executive Officer.
+- Protest is overruled. - o Protest is substantiated.
+The Chief Executive Officer shall issue instructions to remedy issues relating to the protest. - o Procurement activity is suspended until further written notification by the Chief Executive Officer.

 The determination shall be in writing and shall provide, at a minimum, a general response to each material issue raised in the protest.
-All documents submitted by the protestor and/or CDTA staff and reviewed by the decision-maker in the determination shall form and be retained by the CDTA as the formal record of the dispute resolution process.
+All documents submitted by the protestor and/or CDTA staff and reviewed by the decision-maker in the determination and shall be retained by CDTA as the formal record of the dispute resolution process.

-The issuance of the foregoing determination is the CDTA's final decision of the dispute.
+The issuance of the foregoing determination is CDTA's final decision of the dispute.